 In 2015, the Richmond Times-Dispatch awarded its Readers' Choice Lawyer distinction to Van.
 And Virginia Business magazine awarded Van membership into "Virginia's Legal Elite" in 2015-20`7 in the field of Family/Domestic Relations.

 And the National Advocates awarded Van its prestigious Top 100 Matrimonial and Family Lawyers, a nationwide recognition.

-Van received the highly regarded Super Lawyers' Rising Star distinction in the area of family and matrimonial law in 2014, and again for 2015.
+Van received the highly regarded Super Lawyers' Rising Star distinction in the area of family and matrimonial law in 2014 - 2019.